philgyford/twelescreen/README.md

    $ NODE_ENV=development node app.js
    ```

    or push it to your chosen host.
-If you're using Heroku, set the `USE_XHR_POLLING` environment variable to `true` (see below for more details).

    If you're running it locally, you should see output something like this: